limekast/NCMP/Content approval.md

 **Rejected content** - admin has the option to accept or reject a broadcast pending on them for approval.
 All rejected broadcasts will list here

 ## Can a broadcast which require admin approval be scheduled ?
 Yes, any broadcast message can be scheduled.
-The scheduled message will pend on the administrator for approval and the administrator delays the approval and if this time is
+The scheduled message will pend on the administrator for approval.
+The scheduled broadcast will be sent at the scheduled time or nd the administrator delays the approval and if this time is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjQ2OTA4NTAsNzk5NDkyNF19
+eyJoaXN0b3J5IjpbLTE5NDAyODEzNDYsNzk5NDkyNF19
 -->